New River Rebels: History

 Playing under returning manager Jack Crosswhite in 1948 and 1949, the team finished with a 48–78 record to place 7th in 1948 and compiled a record of 52–69 to place 5th in 1949.
 The team missed the Appalachian League playoffs in both seasons.

 The 1950 season was the New River Rebels final season in the Appalachian League.
 New River finished their final season of play with a record of 31–95 to place 8th, last in the league.
 The managers were Floyd Brooks and Worlise Knowles.
 Their attendance was 24,000 for the season, an average of 381.
 As attendance and sponsorship had both declined, the franchise folded.

 The New River Rebels folded after the 1950 season, the cities have not hosted another minor league team.
 "Even though it didn't last too long there are some great memories," reflected team owner/player Shannon Hardwick.

 The ballpark

 The New Rivers Rebels teams played minor league home games at Ragsdale Field.
 The ballpark was located at 125 Woodland Avenue in Narrows, Virginia, where the Narrows High School football stadium stands today.
-In was noted the baseball home plate was located where the stadium scoreboard currently stands.
+It was noted that the baseball home plate was located where the stadium scoreboard currently stands.